EmilyGoose/pybot/README.md

 ## Breaking changes
-Pybot now requires the async branch of discord.py and consequently Python >= 3.4
+Pybot now requires the async branch of discord.py and consequently Python >= 3.4 Pybot now requires github3.py and there is a new line you need to add to your cfg

 Incompatible with user accounts, the bot must run on a bot account.
 If that's too much hassle for you, [click here](http://bit.ly/getpybot) to rely on our running instance of the bot.